 - Support: rest, adequate fluid intake and analgesia are important.

 - Hospital admission: many patients can be managed in the community, providing they are otherwise healthy.
-Guidelines generally recommend admission for pregnant women, although the few randomised trials which exist suggest that outpatient treatment is safe.
-Indications for admission include:
+Guidelines generally recommend admission for pregnant women, due to the risk of complications.
+Other indications for admission include:

 - Perinephric abscess (more common if there is urinary tract abnormality).

-- Renal abscess, including emphysematous pyelonephritis (rare, life-threatening form with tissue necrosis and accumulation of gas in the renal parenchyma, perinephric space and collecting systems - particularly occurs in obese, elderly diabetic women with urinary tract obstruction).
+- Renal abscess, including emphysematous pyelonephritis (rare, life-threatening form with tissue necrosis and accumulation of gas in the renal parenchyma, perinephric space and collecting systems - particularly occurs in obese, elderly women who have diabetes and develop urinary tract obstruction).

 - Acute papillary necrosis, which is more likely in the elderly and those with diabetes (suggested by associated symptoms of renal colic).